SilverCrow2323/Dolphin-Core-for-MuOS/README.md

 <br>

-This project stands upon the shoulders of the talented developers and community pioneers who made GameCube emulation on H700 handhelds a reality — as initially explored and documented in the official [muOS Community Discussion for Dolphin V9](https://community.muos.dev/t/core-dolphin-for-muos-v9-take-3-by-speedrun/491)[cite: 1]:
+This project stands upon the shoulders of the talented developers and community pioneers who made GameCube emulation on H700 handhelds a reality — as initially explored and documented in the official [muOS Community Discussion for Dolphin V9](https://community.muos.dev/t/core-dolphin-for-muos-v9-take-3-by-speedrun/491):
-* **@Speedrun:** Original author of the Dolphin port for muOS (V9 / Take 3)[cite: 1].
+* **@Speedrun:** Original author of the Dolphin port for muOS (V9 / Take 3).
-* **@FireBattleInMtl:** Huge thanks for all changes after V8, fixing permissions, and creating the script to add Dolphin to muOS' `launch.sh`[cite: 1].
+* **@FireBattleInMtl:** Huge thanks for all changes after V8, fixing permissions, and creating the script to add Dolphin to muOS' `launch.sh`.
-* **@Snow:** For providing the newly compiled Dolphin binary file[cite: 1].
+* **@Snow:** For providing the newly compiled Dolphin binary file.
-* **@bitter_bizarro:** For adopting the core and making it compatible with muOS Goose![cite: 1]
+* **@bitter_bizarro:** For adopting the core and making it compatible with muOS Goose!
 * **muOS Development Team:** For ongoing firmware maintenance and structural support.

 ---